 On this program, you have the opportunity to earn four Duke credits.
 The program structure gives you the flexibility to customize coursework to suit your goals and interests.
 You will enroll in the following courses:

-- CORE COURSES
+- SIGNATURE COURSES

 - NYU COURSES